 1. Deductions on medical expenses

-It is no secret that health care costs increase every year, therefore, claiming any tax breaks related to health care is essential.
-However, there are requirements on how one can claim medical expenses that were already difficult for many taxpayers to meet, and it may be even harder to achieve this year.
+It is no secret that health care costs increase every year.
+Therefore, claiming any tax breaks related to health care is essential.
+However, there are requirements on how one can claim medical expenses that were already difficult for many taxpayers to meet.
+It may be even harder to achieve this year.

 The TCJA provisionally reduced the threshold from 10% of adjusted gross income (AGI) to 7.5% of AGI.
 Inopportunely, the reduction applies only to 2017 and 2018.
 That means that in 2019, the threshold returns to 10% — unless signed legislation changes the law- extending the 7.5% threshold.
 Only qualified, unreimbursed expenses that exceed the limit is accepted as deductible.